-14. Head to Gruene Hall, Texas’ oldest dance hall.
+14. Head to Gruene Hall, Texas’ oldest dance hall, in New Braunfels' historic Gruene district.
 Built in 1878, the 6,000-square foot hall has a high-pitched tin roof and its original layout.
 It offers live music every day.
 Since 1975, Gruene Hall has hosted hundreds of celebrities.
 In the 1800s, Gruene Hall held weekly dances and hosted traveling salesmen, high school graduations and badger fights.

-16. Catch the battle of the bands at the State Fair of Texas each fall between the marching bands of Grambling State University of Louisiana and Prairie View A&M -- oh, and there's a football game, too.
+16. Catch the battle of the bands during the State Fair Classic each fall between the Tiger Band and the Marching Storm — the marching bands of Grambling State University in Louisiana and Prairie View A&M in southeast Texas.
+Oh, and there's a football game, too.

 17. Museums – and more museums.
 There are all sorts of great museums across the state.
 How to choose?
-Pick one of these three with great collections that were designed by Renzo Piano: the Menil Collection in Houston; the Nasher Sculpture Center in Dallas and the Kimbell addition in Fort Worth.
+Pick one of these three with great collections that were designed by Renzo Piano: the Menil Collection in Houston; the Nasher Sculpture Center in Dallas and the Piano Pavillion at Kimbell Art Museum in Fort Worth.